nerijus-abraitis-unifiedpost/econ-app-user-manual/user-manual/user-manual.md

 #### Create and send simple invoice
 There is a potential risk that a small suppliers can face with a situation when they need to create a BIS3 standard invoice which is not an easy task.
 For that reason a separate CSV invoice format is prepared.
-The invoice data are handled by Excel application via particular *template** (Excel sheet) and then data are exported as CSV file.
+The invoice data are handled by Excel application via particular *template** (Excel sheet) and then data are exported as a CSV file.
 The given CSV file should be moved to the "Source directory" of the "CSV-to-BIS3" transformation and the result in BIS3 format is generated in the "Destination directory".
-Then the BIS3 xml file could be sent via  [**Send Documents**](#menu-item--send-documents) menu item.
+Then the BIS3 xml file could be sent via the same application using  [**Send Documents**](#menu-item--send-documents) menu item.

 > *The invoice template for CSV can be found in the sub-folder "Templates" which is located in the application's working directory.